sniggy10/Hand_gesture_recognition/README.md

 # Hand_gesture_recognition

-Final Year Project created to classify hand gestures using CNN and predict real-time results with OpenCv
+Project to classify hand gestures using CNN and predict real-time results with OpenCv

 ### Objective
 The aim is to build a hand gesture recognition model with deep learning.
 This model will classify images of different hand gestures, such as a fist, palm, thumb, and others.